 Having spent my entire life immersed in the summer camp environment, I know firsthand the benefits that a camp experience can provide: the opportunity to learn, grow, and explore in a safe, nurturing setting.
 I want my life’s work to focus on providing those benefits to other children, because I believe that the lessons learned at camp are what help them build the resources to deal with life’s challenges.

 I’ve worked at Birch Trail Camp since 1993, first as a waterski instructor, trip leader, later becoming an assistant director, and now serving as director and owner.
 I’m an active volunteer having served on the Wisconsin Section of the American Camp Association board, Association of Independent Camps National Board, and I serve as the president of the Midwest Association of Independent Camps.
 I also speak regularly at conventions and conferences on professional camping and child development.

 I believe passionately in developing in our girls a true spirit of adventure, born out of teamwork and individuality.
-For us, for our children, and for our campers, every summer is a new adventure.
+For me, for my children, and for our campers, every summer is a new adventure.

 Birch Trail Director

 Throughout my life, two things have remained constant: my love for children and my love for camp.
 I looked forward to my summers at camp as a young girl, and even went on to work at Wisconsin-area camps in my teens and 20s.
-When my husband, Richard, and I bought Birch Trail 33 years ago, we both found in this unique lifestyle our dream of having a large family.
+When my husband, Richard, and I bought Birch Trail in 1985, we both found in this unique lifestyle our dream of having a large family.